NiallBunting/niallbunting.github.io/_posts/2020-06-10-experiences-using-liberating-structures.markdown

 ## What are Structures

 Structures are the various parts that come together to make a workplace/enterprise.
-These are split into both 'Macrostructures', 'Microstructures' and 'Structural elements'.
+These are split into 'Macrostructures', 'Microstructures' and 'Structural elements'.
 * Macrostructures are the larger and slower moving items such as the core operating model, buildings and strategy.
 * Microstructures are the smaller parts such as; meeting rooms, brainstorm and discussions.
 This is where and how discussions take place.
 * Structural elements facilitate the microstructures.
 For example, whiteboards, time allocations and agendas.

-All the structures play an important role, as each builds upon the smaller elements.
+All the structures play an important role, as each builds upon the other.
 Small changes on the lower levels over time can significantly effect the bigger structures.
 I have noticed for example, that virtual meetings seem to have a smaller pool of ideas and converge to a single idea much faster compared to in person meetings.
 Possibly, due to the fact virtual meetings only have one person speaking and it can be difficult to edge in.
 This reduces the pool of ideas and the best idea may not be chosen.

 It's important to note that each level of the structures listed above include both tangible and intangible elements.
 Liberating structures are specifically different ways to have a meeting/discussion/report.
 This puts them in the category of intangible microstructures.